btw-so/btw/README.md

 ## License

-This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.
+See the LICENSE.md file for details.